nikola-vukicevic/breadcrumbs-nvim/README.md

 I wanted a very simple plugin that only creates the "breadcrumbs", so I checked out 'the usual suspects'.

-With nvim-navic, I somehow couldn't get the highlighting all the way right (there were some minor issues).
-As for Aerial, there were some issues displaying HTML tags (and also, Aerial is much 'bigger' in scope; the "breadcrums" part is just a side note pretty much).
+With nvim-navic, I somehow couldn't get the highlighting all the way right (there were some minor issues) and as for Aerial, there were some issues displaying HTML tags (and also, Aerial is much 'bigger' in scope; the "breadcrums" part is just a side note pretty much).

 Those minor bugs were probably much easier to fix than writing a plugin from the ground up (:D), but I decided to bite the bullet and 'be done with it'. :)